-While this is primarily a boy name, in more recent years, it has been used for girls as well.Oisín (pronunciation: ush-een)
+While this is primarily a boy's name, in more recent years, it has been used for girls as well.Oisín (pronunciation: ush-een)

 The name Oisín has been popular in Ireland for centuries, and remains so today, with it being among the top twelve baby names in 2021 (cso.ie).

-Not all Irish names are taken from ancient myths and folklore; there are many that have become popular much more recently.
-Some might have older origins, but it is the recent growth in popularity which makes them truly modern names.
+Not all Irish names are taken from ancient myths and folklore; many have become popular much more recently.
+Some might have older origins, but it is the recent growth in popularity that makes them truly modern names.
 These modern Irish boy names are just as lovely as the more traditional ones:Daithí (pronunciation: dawh-hee)

-This name means ‘swiftness’ or ‘nimbleness’.
-It is often incorrectly thought to be the Irish form of the name David, but it is actually completely unrelated.
+This name means “swiftness” or “nimbleness”.
+It is often incorrectly thought to be the Irish form of the name David, but it is completely unrelated.

 Some choose to spell this name slightly differently - Dáithí, Daithi, or Dathí - but the pronunciation is usually the same.Finn (pronounced as spelled)

-Finn is actually much more common as a baby name today.
-In fact, it’s been among the top 10 baby names in Ireland for the last 2 years (cso.ie).Páidí (pronunciation: paw-dee)
+Finn is much more common as a baby name today.
+It’s been among the top 10 baby names in Ireland for the last 2 years (cso.ie).Páidí (pronunciation: paw-dee)

-Páidí - and the anglicised version Paudie - have been used as nicknames for decades, but in more recent years, both have been used more and more as given names.Rían (pronunciation: ree-un)
+Páidí - and the anglicized version Paudie - have been used as nicknames for decades, but in more recent years, both have been used more and more as given names.Rían (pronunciation: ree-un)

-This modern boy name is derived from the Irish word Rí, meaning ‘king’.
+This modern boy's name is derived from the Irish word Rí, meaning “king”.
 It’s safe to say that this is a modern name, having shot up in popularity over the last few years.
 The name was practically non-existent on Ireland’s baby name list as recently as 2017, and is now the fifth most popular baby name in the country (cso.ie).Senan (pronunciation: senn-in)

-Senan is a beautiful boy name which has really grown in use over the last decade.
-It means ‘old’ or ‘wise’.
-It can also be spelled with a fada and, therefore, with emphasised pronunciation of the second syllable: Senán (pronounced sen-awhn).
+Senan is a beautiful boy name that has really grown in use over the last decade.
+It means “old” or “wise”.
+It can also be spelled with a fada and, therefore, with an emphasized pronunciation of the second syllable: Senán (pronounced sen-awhn).
 The name is most associated with a famous 6th-century monk, Saint Senan.Tadhg (pronunciation: tie-g)

 Some people choose to spell this name without the fada, changing the pronunciation slightly to coo-in.
 Either way, it’s still a gorgeous name for boys.Faolán (pronunciation: fway-lawn)

-This lovely boy name means ‘little wolf’.
+This lovely boy's name means “little wolf”.
 It can also be spelled without the fada, which changes the pronunciation slightly to fway-linn.
 While this is a unique first name, it has given rise to the relatively common Irish surname Phelan.Fiach (pronunciation: fee-uk)

-Coming from the Irish word muir meaning ‘sea’, this name is thought to mean ‘sea warrior’ or ‘mariner’.
-It’s often used as the Irish form of the name Maurice, but the names are actually unrelated.
-In history, there were a number of Irish medieval kings who bore this name - though with the more complicated spelling of Muirgheas.Odhran (pronunciation: or-in)
+Coming from the Irish word muir meaning “sea”, this name is thought to mean “sea warrior” or “mariner”.
+It’s often used as the Irish form of the name Maurice, but the names are unrelated.
+In history, several Irish medieval kings bore this name - though with the more complicated spelling of Muirgheas.Odhran (pronunciation: or-in)

-This unique boy name means ‘dark green’.
+This unique boy's name means “dark green”.
 It can be spelled Oran or with a fada - Odhrán.
 For the latter, the pronunciation changes, as the a becomes elongated (more like oh-rawn).